-- 3. The University Secretary and General Counsel is the Policy Owner.
+- The University Secretary and General Counsel is the Policy Owner.
 The Policy Owner is responsible for overseeing the implementation, administration, interpretation and application of these Procedures. - 4.
-The Policy Owner will ensure the Procedures are reviewed as often as is necessary, and in any event, at least annually, in consultation with all appropriate departments and the JHSC(s), and in accordance with the University's Policy Framework and relevant Collective Agreements. - 5.
-This Procedure applies to Reports made by or against Employees in the Workplace.
+The Policy Owner will ensure the Procedures are reviewed as often as is necessary, and in any event, at least annually, in consultation with all appropriate departments and the JHSC(s), and in accordance with the University's Policy Framework and relevant Collective Agreements.

+- This Procedure applies to Reports made by or against Employees in the Workplace.
 This procedure necessarily overlaps with other University procedures that are concerned with preventing and addressing incidents of Harassment, Discrimination and Reprisal.
-Ontario Tech University will administer the overlap according to the following principles: - 5.1.
-This procedure will be applied to all incidents in which an Employee has allegedly experienced Harassment, Discrimination or Reprisal to ensure the University satisfies its commitment to, and its obligations under, legislation and collective agreements. - 5.2.
-Where it is alleged that a Student has, in their capacity as a Student, engaged in Harassment against an Employee, then the matter will be addressed in conjunction with the relevant Student procedures [hyperlink]. - 5.3.
-Allegations involving a Student who is also an Employee of the University, and who allegedly engaged in Harassment, Discrimination or Reprisal in the course of their employment, will be handled under this Policy instrument. - 5.4.
-Where an individual, other than a University Member, is alleged to have engaged in Harassment or Discrimination against an Employee, Human Resources and/or the Office of Campus Safety will consult with Members at risk, and other Members if

-- necessary, to determine and implement reasonable measures to protect the health and safety of its Employees.
-Because the University does not have the jurisdiction to compel statements from members of the general public, or to impose sanctions upon them, it will not normally conduct a formal Investigation in such cases. - Complainants from pursuing resolution through external resources and processes, including those offered through grievance arbitration, or by the Human Rights Legal Support Centre, the Human Rights Tribunal of Ontario and the Ontario Labour Relations Board.
+Ontario Tech University will administer the overlap according to the following principles: - 4.1.5.1.
+This procedure will be applied to all incidents in which an Employee has allegedly experienced Harassment, Discrimination or Reprisal to ensure the University satisfies its commitment to, and its obligations under, legislation and collective agreements. - 4.2.5.2.
+Where it is alleged that a Student has, in their capacity as a Student, engaged in Harassment against an Employee, then the matter will be addressed in conjunction with the relevant Student procedures [hyperlink]. - 4.3.5.3.
+Allegations involving a Student who is also an Employee of the University, and who allegedly engaged in Harassment, Discrimination or Reprisal in the course of their employment, will be handled under this Policy instrument. - 4.4.5.4.
+Where an individual, other than a University Member, is alleged to have engaged in Harassment or Discrimination against an Employee, Human Resources and/or the Office of Campus Safety will consult with Members at risk, and other Members if necessary, to determine and implement reasonable measures to protect the health and safety of its Employees.
+Because the University does not have the jurisdiction to compel statements from members of the general public, or to impose sanctions upon them, it will not normally conduct a formal Investigation in such cases. - This procedure is a mechanism for alternative dispute resolution.
+It does not preclude complainants from pursuing resolution through external resources and processes, including those offered through grievance arbitration, or by the Human Rights Legal Support Centre, the Human Rights Tribunal of Ontario- and the Ontario Labour Relations Board-.
 However, The Human Rights Office may not accept a complaint or may halt dispute resolution processes under this procedure if a complainant decides to pursue external processes or grievance mechanisms on the same or similar matter unless an Investigation is legislatively required.